quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Time Threshold {#time-threshold}

-Ack-based loss detection uses a time threshold to determine how much reordering to tolerate.
-The RECOMMENDED time threshold (kTimeThreshold), expressed as a round-trip time multiplier, is 9/8.

 Once a later packet has been acknowledged, an endpoint SHOULD declare an earlier packet lost if it was sent a threshold amount of time in the past.
 The time threshold is computed as kTimeThreshold * max(SRTT, latest_RTT).
 If packets sent prior to the largest acknowledged packet cannot yet be declared lost, then a timer SHOULD be set for the remaining time.

+The RECOMMENDED time threshold (kTimeThreshold), expressed as a round-trip time multiplier, is 9/8.

 Using max(SRTT, latest_RTT) protects from the two following cases: